sundas586/docker-cmd/README.md

 ![1](https://user-images.githubusercontent.com/33677647/224898020-3d703c8c-bb02-4efc-a263-db5b58733a78.png)

+- In Docker, the **"-d" flag stands for "detached" mode**.
+- When you run a Docker container with the "-d" flag, it means that the container will run in the background (detached mode), allowing you to continue using your terminal for other tasks without being tied to the container's output.
+It's commonly used when you don't need to interact with the container directly but still want it to run in the background.

 - or ye jo is command k nechay hi itna lamba ha number nazar a raha ha ye terminal hamay bta raha h k bhai ye is id wala container back ground m run horaha ha.

 ![1](https://user-images.githubusercontent.com/33677647/224898568-f48d02b7-fe86-4ccc-a9ef-a38848137ad0.png)